Joe Biden speaks at Pelotonia, addressing survivors and fight against cancer

 “(Cancer patients) held out hope because they know the incredible progress that’s being made,” Biden said.
 “Because we know what you know; we’re on the cusp of so many potential breakthroughs.”

-Biden said in Bo’s case, the cancer outran the cure.
-“But that doesn’t mean that there are other Bo Bidens who can’t be cured.
-It doesn’t mean there aren’t hundreds of thousands of people who won’t win the race that Bo was not able to win.”
+Biden said in Beau’s case, the cancer outran the cure.
+“But that doesn’t mean that there are other Beau Bidens who can’t be cured.
+It doesn’t mean there aren’t hundreds of thousands of people who won’t win the race that Beau was not able to win.”

 The former vice president compared today’s fight to that of Richard Nixon in the 70s, when he committed to fight cancer.
 But Biden said Nixon had no army to help him diminish the disease; at the time there was thought to be only one distinct type of cancer.